 In addition to performing all the functions of the OBD1 System, the OBD2 System has been enhanced with new Diagnostic Programs.
-These programs closely monitor the functions of various emissions-related components and systems (as well as other systems) and make this information readily available (with the proper equipment) to the technician for evaluation.
+These programs closely monitor the functions of various emissions-related components and existence (see with the control of the program of the control of the program of the control of the program of the progr nents and systems (as well as other systems) and make this information readily available (with the proper equipment) to the technician for evaluation.